we-ready/notebook/English/junior.2.md

 Summer comes after spring.
 It is the warmest season.
 It often rains and the crops grow fast.
 The best sport in summer is swimming in rivers and lakes.

-Autumn is a busy season.The days get shorter and the nights longer.
+Autumn is a busy season.
+The days get shorter and the nights longer.
 It is harvest-time.
 The peasants are busy.
 They are getting in the crops.

 Winter is the coldest season of the year.
 Sometimes it snows and the fields are all white.
 Skating is the best sport in winter.
 Many boys and girls often go skating.
 But the peasants are still busy.
 They are getting ready for the next year.